AndreasFilip/WebbService-Project-Public/README.md

 # ToDoListProdject
-School prodject to acces and use a server api
+School project I did to acess a custom API for making TODO-lists